openshift/enhancements/enhancements/management-workload-partitioning.md

 make this more flexible.

 In a failure situation, we want to try to keep the cluster operational.
-Therefore, when pods ask for workload partitioning but the feature is disabled the admission hook will strip the workload-related annotations and add an annotation `workload.openshift.io/warning` with a message warning the user that their partitioning instructions were ignored.
+Therefore, there are a few conditions under which the admission hook will strip the workload annotations and add an annotation `workload.openshift.io/warning` with a message warning the user that their partitioning instructions were ignored.
+These conditions are:

+1. When a pod has the Guaranteed QoS class
+2. When mutation would change the QoS policy for the pod
+3. When the feature is inactive because nodes are not reporting the management resource

 We are not prepared to commit to an installer API for this feature in this initial implementation.
 Therefore, we will document how to create